Mizz (magazine)

 Mizz Magazine was a monthly magazine published in the United Kingdom, and was aimed at teenage and pre-teen girls (usually to those between the ages of 11 and 14).

-History and profile
+History

 Mizz was first published in April 1985.
 In March 2006 the magazine was sold by IPC Media to Panini UK.
 The magazine was published on a fortnightly basis until 2012 when its frequency was changed to monthly.